There, in the kitchen corner,

 Goop-filled haunts scaring up fun for children, creaking coffins drawing tweens and trolling hulks delivering haunts and scares to adults lead to crazes, like The Conjuring or The Conjuring 2.

 In Focus?
 Strange images lurk in smart phones.
 Thrilling tricks drive friends to action.
 Everyone wants to make sense of something surfacing in a photo that does not belong there.
 Do eyes play tricks?

 Playing it Cool?
 Sounds are crucial.
 Whose phone is ringing?
 Is a phone ringing?
 Is it wishful thinking?
 Some people hear sounds.
 Others do not.
 Can voices be internal?
 It may not be clear what is making them.

 Three's Company?
 The comfort of other people brightens the darkest corners of creeped-out minds.
-Ghosts send strong messages.
-No costs are involved when folks band together to find solutions.
+Do ghosts send strong messages?
+No costs are involved when folks band together to find answers.

 Mind of a Chef?
 What is that smell?
 Does everyone smell it?
 Can a sensory experience link the present to the past?
 What memories does it invoke?
 Can it be imitated?
 By what?
 By whom?
 Is anyone pinching their nose?

 Hide and Seek?
 Blindfolds allow experiments with the senses of touch, smell and hearing.
 While not seeing, observations, perceptions and outside opinions boost remaining senses.
 Can anyone identify the source of scents?